quarto-journals/biophysical-journal/README.md

 # Biophysical Journal (BJ)

-This Quarto format will help you create documents for the Biophysical journal.
+This Quarto format will help you create documents for the Biophysical Journal.
 To learn more about biophysical journal, see [biophysj's Information for Authors page](https://www.cell.com/biophysj/author-resources).
 For more about Quarto and how to use format extensions, see <https://quarto.org/docs/journals/>.

 This is based on the BJ Overleaf template <https://www.overleaf.com/articles/biophysical%E2%80%90journaltemplate/pxxcptphxdhv>